 Barker once said, “There’s nothing more dangerous…to the workings of the psyche than the repression of powerfully and genuinely held feelings.”

-Much of the franchise, when it works best, operate within this notion.
+Much of the franchise, when it works best, operates within this notion.
 Recapping all ten films would eat up an inordinate amount of time.
 Suffice it to say: someone finds a mysterious puzzle box, opening it summons the repulsively glamorous Cenobites, and then varying degrees of gory madness ensues.
 It’s an essentially straightforward formula, yet one brimming with metaphorical potential.

 The puzzle box, for instance, contains something an individual seeks.
 This often means the fulfillment of a desire or expression of a feeling repressed.
 Some thirst for taboo knowledge, such as Dr. Channard in Hellraiser II¸ while most are content pursuing pleasure.
 That latter motivation is seen throughout the franchise, from Frank in the first film to J. P. Monroe in the third to Nico in the ninth movie, Revelations.
 Whatever the desire, a relentless selfish pursuit brings seekers into contact with the Cenobites, extradimensional beings who no longer discern between pleasure and pain.
 However, in a manner of speaking, the Cenobites are rarely, if at all, the villains.